-Did you know that you can integrate with our EBDA, TAM, or Index Exchange accounts?
+Did you know that you can integrate with Sovrn in Google OB, or Amazon TAM?
 Find out how you can monetize your site's inventory with Sovrn demand.

 Whether you are a publisher who is unable to utilize Header Complete, dissuaded by the technical burden, or just looking to expand your ad stack, Sovrn has several integrations into 3rd-party products that allow you to monetize your inventory through our demand.

 For assistance integrating with any of the products listed, please reach out to our publisher support team at email@example.com.

 To borrow a quote from a popular AdMonsters article, “Exchange Bidding in Dynamic Allocation is, in a nutshell, Google’s answer to header bidding.”

 The Exchange Bidding product is essentially a server-side auction that integrates several demand partners and mediates the auction in *effectively the same way as a client-side wrapper.
 The advantage that publishers get from EBDA and similar products is the ease of integration, with a tradeoff of being less customizable.
 It can also be used in conjunction with a traditional wrapper, though in general, we would discourage this practice unless the publisher is not able to access a demand partner directly who is integrated with Google’s product.

 TAM stands for Transparent Ad Marketplace and is similar to Google’s solution above.
 Amazon’s product also includes many well-known demand partners, and requires less development work than Prebid and other client-side wrappers, at the cost of being less customizable.

 The decision between EBDA and TAM seems to be a matter of personal preference.
 There is reason to that TAM’s mechanics are more transparent, as Google has notoriously given an inline track to its own demand with AdSense and AdX.